Pantouvakis/Knowledge-Graph-System-Using-RDF-and-Ontologies/README.md

 Start the Backend Server The backend server is built using Node.js and Express.
 To start the server, run: node server.js
-This will launch the backend at http://localhost:5000 (or whichever port is specified in the project).

 Start the Frontend (React) To run the React frontend application, navigate to the frontend directory (if separate) and start the React development server: npm start